capactio/capact/docs/tutorial/jira-installation/README.md

    Repeat the steps from [Install all Jira components in a Kubernetes cluster](#install-all-jira-components-in-a-kubernetes-cluster) in the `gcp-scenario` Namespace.
 Start with the 4th step, and remember to update the Namespace value in the GraphQL **HTTP HEADERS** section.

-🎉 Hooray!
+🎉 Hurray!
 You now have your own Jira instance installed.
 Be productive!

 #### Clean-up